The Truth Behind Biologics and Skin Treatments

 Like psoriasis, eczema is an immune-related condition characterized by patches of itchy, red skin.
 As a result, biologics can be an effective symptom mitigator for eczema.
 The targeted therapy can react to a very specific point of the body’s immune system response, finding and blocking the proteins that may trigger the overactive inflammatory response that occurs in eczema patients.

 Researchers are studying biologic drugs that target individual spots along the immune pathway.
 When it comes to eczema, though, the U.S. Food and Drug Administration has approved Dupixent (dupilumab) for adults with moderate to severe cases of atopic dermatitis.
 More medications are likely on the way, but eczema research is still in an early stage.

 Biologics and Skin Cancer

 If you’ve heard of biologics in medical dermatology, you might have read that these drugs increase an individual’s likelihood of developing cancer.
-This is mostly myth: Several years ago, early research found that certain drugs used to treat rheumatoid arthritis increased an individual’s likelihood of developing cancer.
+This is mostly myth.
+Several years ago, early research found that certain drugs used to treat rheumatoid arthritis increased an individual’s likelihood of developing cancer.
 Several recent studies show that this is not the case.
-Rheumatoid arthritis itself increases an individual’s chance of developing cancer, and when scientists looked into whether the drugs themselves played a role in this increased risk, they found that the chronic inflammation, not the medication, was likely to blame.
+Rheumatoid arthritis itself increases an individual’s chance of developing cancer.
+When scientists looked into whether the drugs themselves played a role in this increased risk, they found that the chronic inflammation, not the medication, was likely to blame.

 Some recent studies have shown that biologics may slightly increase an individual’s chance of developing nonmelanoma skin cancer, but the odds of developing other skin cancers do not change.
 As always, talk to one of our dermatologists about the risks associated with any treatment.